Latina lesbian organizations in the United States: New York City

 Salsa Soul Sisters (found 1974) began with Black lesbians who branched off from the Gay Liberation Front (founded 1969).
 Salsa Soul Sisters drew attention to a lack of recognition for other lesbian of color who would benefit from gathering in community and discuss the intersectionality of race, class, gender, and sexuality.
 Afro-Latinas lesbians emerged themselves in cultural and community spaces throughout the 1980s.
 A common question that came up within a variety of different Latino/Latina organizations was how to distinguish or how to spot latinidad.
 People at the time focused more on physical appearances associated with being Latino rather than shared lived experiences.
 The Afro-Latina lesbians within the Salsa Soul Sisters understood and challenged societies perspective and their positionality with race, class, gender, and sexuality.
 The Salsa Soul Sisters expanded not only for Black and Latina lesbians but created inclusivity to Asian American and Indigenous Lesbians, gay, and bisexual individuals.
-The group consisted of various age gap differences ranging from ages 17 years old to 55 years old.
-Members of the organization for Salsa Soul Sisters consisted of 200 women.
-They developed a newsletter in 1982 called Salsa Soul Gayzette this consisted of information about gatherings, schedules, and social events.
+The group consisted of various age gap differences ranging from 17 years old to 55 years old.
+Members Salsa Soul Sisters consisted of 200 women and developed a newsletter in 1982 called Salsa Soul Gayzette this consisted of information about gatherings, schedules, and social events.
+Cassandra Grant was a founding member of Salsa Soul Sisters, she is an educator and activist whose work has focused on empowering young people and strengthening community through her teaching.
+As a founding member of Salsa Soul Sisters, she has played a significant role in amplifying safe spaces for lesbian of color and queer women of color for decades.

 Las Buenas Amigas (founded 1986) supported Latina lesbians in New York City.
-During the 1980s, there was a rapid increase in AIDS, rising violence, and homicides against the LGBTQ community.
+During the 1980s, there was a rapid increase in AIDS, rising violence, and homicides against the LGBTQ Community.
 Many organizations were centered by gay white men, who obtained the privilege and resources to create spaces that excluded others.
 This created barriers for lesbian of color limiting their ability to access safe spaces.
-Las Buenas Amigas is the first known group to have raised awareness on issues specifically affecting Latina lesbians and creating a space that embraced their Latinidad.
-The individuals who led the organization consisted of eight New York City based Latinas: Aida Santiago, Elizabeth Crespo, Juanita Diaz-Ramos, Dalitza Ramirez, Lili Benson, Lourdes Cintrón, Luz María Germain, and Romo Carmona.
+Las Buenas Amigas is the first known group to have raised awareness about issues specifically affecting Latina lesbians and creating a space that embraced their Latinidad.
+The individuals who led the organization consisted of eight New York City based Latinas: Aida Santiago, Elizabeth Crespo, Juanita Diaz-Ramos, Dalitza Ramirez, Lili Benson, Lourdes Cintrón, Luz María Germain, and Mariana Romo Carmona.
 They provided a place that allowed individuals to learn more about education, politics, resistance, and most importantly a space that embraced sisterhood.

+Compañeras: Latina Lesbians is an anthology edited by Juanita Ramos.
+The book features oral histories, poems, essays, short stories, and artwork by Latina lesbians.
+It explores themes such as identity, migration, family dynamics, homophobia, survival, and cultural pride.
+The anthology is recognized for giving visibility to the lived experiences of Latina lesbians in the United States and Latin America.